Note

 Track costs with budgets and cost alerts

-Create budgets to manage costs and create alerts that automatically notify you are your stakeholders of spending anomalies and overspending.
+Create budgets to manage costs and create alerts that automatically notify you and your stakeholders of spending anomalies and overspending.
+You can create a budget as early as when you create a subscription, to ensure you stay on top of your cost from the very start.

 Explore and analyze costs with cost analysis

-After you have your Azure services running, regularly check costs to track your Azure spending.
-You can use cost analysis to understand where costs originated for your Azure usage.
+After you have your Azure services running, it is recommended to regularly check costs to track your Azure spending.
+You can use cost analysis to understand where costs originated from for your Azure and Marketplace usage and purchases.

 Visit the Cost Management + Billing page in the Azure portal.

-Select Cost analysis from the left side of the screen to see the current cost broken down by various pivots such as service, location, and subscription.
-After you add a service or make a purchase, wait 24 hours for the data to display.
-By default, cost analysis shows the cost for the scope that you are in.
+Select Cost analysis from the menu on the left side of the screen to access reports that allow you to view your current cost broken down by various pivots such as tags, service, location, and subscription.
+After you add a service or make a purchase, it is recommended to wait 24 hours for the data to be displayed.
+By default, Cost analysis shows the cost for the scope that you are in.
 For example, in the screenshot below, cost for Contoso billing account is displayed.
-Use the Scope pill to switch to a different scope in cost analysis.
-For more information about scopes, see Understand and work with scopes
+Use the Scope pill to switch to a different scope in Cost analysis.
+For more information about scopes, see, Understand and work with scopes

-You can filter by various properties such as tags, resource type, and time span.
+You can filter the charges by various properties, such as tags, resource type, and time span.
 Select Add filter to add the filter for a property and select the values to filter.
-Select Export to export the view to a comma-separated values (.csv) file.
+Select Download to export the view to a comma-separated values (.csv) file.

 Optimize and reduce costs